By: Dana Sackett

-The earth is currently undergoing the sixth mass extinction crisis in the last half-billion years.
-Some have described our current crisis as the largest loss of plants and animals since the dinosaurs 65 million years ago.
+According to some scientists the earth is currently undergoing the sixth mass extinction crisis in the last half-billion years.
+Some have described this current crisis as the largest loss of plants and animals since the dinosaurs 65 million years ago.
 With so much loss it is hard to understand how these extinctions are impacting our ecosystems.
 After all, how important is a single species to its environment?
 A number of scientists have delved into this very question and below I discuss some of their findings.

 Each species in an ecosystem plays a role that impacts other species and the environment around them.
 These roles can sometimes be performed by more than one species and when this happens it is called functional redundancy.
 As an oversimplified example, if two different predators prey on a fish population, and one of those predators is lost, the other could theoretically pick-up the slack and continue to prey on the fish population, keeping the ecosystem in balance.